 Ticks

 The risk of tick bites is especially high for pets that spend considerable time outdoors, such as dogs, cats, rabbits, and horses.
-Ticks are capable of transmitting Lyme disease to some pets as well as humans.
-Dogs suffering from Lyme disease may have a fever, decreased appetite, pain in their legs, lethargy, and swollen lymph nodes.
-It can lead to kidney problems in serious cases.
-Among the ticks most commonly found on pets in the UK are Ixodes ricinus and Ixodes hexagonus, followed by Ixodes canisuga.
+Ticks pose a serious risk as they are known carriers of Lyme disease, which can affect both pets and humans.
+Dogs suffering from Lyme disease may display symptoms such as fever, reduced appetite, lethargy, leg pain, and swollen lymph nodes.
+In severe cases, the infection can lead to kidney complications, making early detection and treatment crucial.

 Caution: It’s not safe to apply human insect repellent to pets.
 The insect repellents we use contain DEET, which can cause serious neurologic problems in cats and dogs.
 Make sure you use only pest repellents that are pet-safe!